pitchmuc/aepp/docs/main.md

 Arguments:

 * destination : OPTIONAL : if you wish to save the file at a specific location.
 * sandbox : OPTIONAL : You can directly set your sandbox name in this parameter.
+Default : `prod`
+* environment : OPTIONAL : This element is only for AEP core developer. **NOT TO BE CHANGED BY CLIENTS**.
+* auth_type : OPTIONAL : Default is OauthV2, but you can still use JWT (Deprecated in 2025) or OauthV1 (**for Internal only!**)
 * verbose : OPTIONAL : set to true, gives you a print statement where is the location.

 The JSON file is having this structure: